An expert guide to coping with post-pandemic worryBy Dr James Woolley, Consultant Psychiatrist at Schoen Clinic Chelsea

 If you or someone you care about is experiencing a mental health problem, our specialists are here to help.

-Learn more about our intensive treatment programme for common mental health problems at our leading London mental health centre, Schoen Clinic Chelsea or speak to our Private Enquiries Manager at no obligation, on +44 20 4571 7452
+Learn more about our specialised treatment programme for common mental health problems at our leading London mental health centre, Schoen Clinic Chelsea or speak to our Private Enquiries Manager at no obligation, on +44 20 4571 7452

 Start your treatment journey today.
 For fast access to exceptional private healthcare at Schoen Clinic Chelsea, you can use your health insurance or simply fund your own treatment.
 Call our caring team direct on +44 20 4571 6312 or email us today.